scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

         the background layer.

 -   2-Nov-2001
-    -   FontForge would not notice certain disk errors when generating truetype fonts.
+    -   websharpstudios would not notice certain disk errors when generating truetype fonts.
 It should do better now.
-    -   FontForge could crash when generating postscript from a unicode font that did not contain all the greek letters.
+    -   websharpstudios could crash when generating postscript from a unicode font that did not contain all the greek letters.
     -   Fixed a display bug in the metrics view.
-    -   FontForge should not be able to read in an opentype GPOS table and extract kerning information from it.
+    -   websharpstudios should not be able to read in an opentype GPOS table and extract kerning information from it.
-    -   FontForge will now put kerning info into the GPOS table when saving an opentype font.
+    -   websharpstudios will now put kerning info into the GPOS table when saving an opentype font.
 TrueType fonts will still put kerning info into the kern table.